PrestaShop/prestashop.github.io/content/news/posts/2025/82x-extended-support-phase.md

 As of today, June 2025, what are the maintained branches and how do they comply with this model?

-On [PrestaShop main repository](https://github.com/prestashop/prestashop), three branches are maintained.
+On the [PrestaShop main repository](https://github.com/prestashop/prestashop), three branches are maintained.

 ### 8.2.x